karthikrameshpanaroma/panaromawallet-guides/faq/en/ethereum/why-ethereum-and-erc20-token-address-stays-always-same.md

-# Why does the Ethereum and ERC20 token address always stay the same?
+# Why Ethereum and ERC20 addresses are same?

 You've correctly pointed out a key distinction between Ethereum and Bitcoin in terms of payment addresses: